MatiasVL/switchfully-version-control-git/40-databases-java/10-jdbc/src/main/java/codelab01/README.md

 ## Setup
 1. Go to ``resources\application.properties`` and make sure that the ``app.datasource.password`` has the correct password.
-2. Run ``SightRepositoryTest `` to make sure that everything is configured correctly
+2. Run ``AttractionRepositoryTest `` to make sure that everything is configured correctly
 3. Execute `tour-operator.sql` to initialise your database

 ## Exercise